 I’ve had my Tesla Model S for a little over 2 months now.
-It’s the coolest thing on 4 wheels.
+It’s the coolest thing on 4 wheels and with the TreadHunter rubber, it just melts everything.
 I’ve also Dipped (Plasti Dip) it.
 It made my car super unique and it get’s a lot of stares and garners a lot of conversation about the car.
 This is great for multiple reasons:

 1. I get to meet interesting people.

 2. I get to share the car with others.